kalpit-22/developer_pilot_tool/README.md

 # DevPilot

-An autonomous multi-agent system that takes a plain-English request and automatically plans, writes, tests, and reviews Python code.
+A program that takes a plain-English request and automatically plans, writes, tests, and reviews Python code.

 ## How It Works